The Girl with the Dragon Tattoo (2011 film): Filming

 Fincher and Zaillian's central objective was to maintain the novel's setting.
 To portray Larsson's vision of Sweden, and the interaction of light on its landscape, Fincher cooperated with an artistic team that included cinematographer Jeff Cronenweth and production designer Donald Graham Burt.
 The film was wholly shot using Red Digital Cinema Camera Company's RED MX digital camera, chosen to help evoke Larsson's tone.
 The idea, according to Cronenweth, was to employ unorthodox light sources and maintain a realistic perspective.
-"So there may be shadows, there may be flaws, but it's reality.
+"So there may be shadows, there may be flaws, but its reality.
 You allow silhouettes and darkness, but at the same time we also wanted shots to counter that, so it would not all be one continuous dramatic image."
 Sweden's climate was a crucial element in enhancing the mood.
 Cronenweth commented, "It's always an element in the background and it was very important that you feel it as an audience member.
 The winter becomes like a silent character in the film giving everything a low, cool-colored light that is super soft and non-direct."
 To get acquainted with Swedish culture, Burt set out on a month-long expedition across the country.
 He said of the process, "It takes time to start really taking in the nuances of a culture, to start seeing the themes that recur in the architecture, the landscape, the layouts of the cities and the habits of the people.
 I felt I had to really integrate myself into this world to develop a true sense of place for the film.
 It was not just about understanding the physicality of the locations, but the metaphysics of them, and how the way people live comes out through design."